Newington, Edinburgh: Buses

 Lothian Buses serves the route of the A701 through Newington is with the 3 (Clovenstone–Mayfield/Dalkeith), 7 (Newhaven–Royal Infirmary), 8 (Muirhouse–Royal Infirmary), 29 (Silverknowes–Gorebridge), 31 (East Craigs–Bonnyrigg/Polton Mill), 37 (Silverknowes–Penicuik Deanburn/Easter Bush), 47 (Granton–Penicuik Ladywood), 49 (Rosewell–Fort Kinnaird).

 The route along East Preston Street and Dalkeith Road is served by the 2 (Gyle Centre–The Jewel), the 30 (Clovenstone–Musselburgh), and the 33 (Wester Hailes–Millerhill).
 The 2 and the 30 turn off Dalkeith Road at Prestonfield Avenue.
 The 14 (Muirhouse–Greendykes) also follows Dalkeith Road, turning at Prestonfield Avenue.
 The 5 (Hunter's Tryst–The Jewel) goes via Salisbury Place and Newington Road.

-The 42 (Craigleith–King's Road, Portobello) serves Causewayside and Lady Road.
+The 12 (The Gyle Shopping Centre, Edinburgh–King's Road, Portobello) serves Causewayside and Lady Road.
 Lady Road is also served by the 24 and the 38 (West Granton–Royal Infirmary).

 Borders Buses also operates the X62 (Edinburgh–Galashiels) via the A701 through Newington as well as the X95 (Edinburgh–Carlisle) via Dalkeith Road.

 Rail

-Now used by freight trains, the former Edinburgh Suburban and Southside Junction Railway travels east-west through the southern part of Newington.
+Now used by freight trains, the former Edinburgh Suburban and Southside Junction Railway travels east–west through the southern part of Newington.
 Newington railway station on Craigmillar Park served passengers between 1884 and 1962.
 Proposals to reopen the line were subject of a feasibility study by the City of Edinburgh Council in 2004; the council, however, rejected the plan in a further feasibility report of 2008.
 In November 2020, Cabinet Secretary for Net Zero, Energy and Transport, Michael Matheson claimed the reopening of the line to passenger was one of a number of plans being considered by the Scottish Government as part of its second Strategic Transport Projects Review.